 Nectarine helps prevent hypokalemia

 Nectarines help prevent a condition known as hypokalemia, which is the deficiency of potassium in the bloodstream.
-It is important to keep potassium levels normal, as low potassium levels lead to heart muscle weakness and disturbances with its rhythm, but also because it helps build muscles, supports growth, and improves the functioning of brain cells.
+It is important to keep potassium levels regular, as low potassium levels lead to heart muscle weakness and disturbances with its rhythm.
+Potassium also helps build muscles, supports growth, and improves the functioning of brain cells.

 Nectarine regulates blood pressure

 The potassium in nectarines helps regulate blood pressure by relaxing the walls of heart vessels.
-It is not advised that people with kidney illnesses eat too many nectarines because potassium can be harmful to them.
+However, it is not advised that people with kidney illnesses eat too many nectarines because potassium can be harmful.

 Potassium acts as a diuretic, thus reducing the extracellular fluid volume, which helps lower blood pressure.